 Regardless of industry, every business requires a comprehensive view of their logs and must gather valuable data from across the system.
 Constructing, maintaining, and updating log monitoring tasks takes time and energy without the help of an intelligent log management tool.

-For those seeking a professional solution to complex log monitoring, SolarWinds® Loggly® offers streamlined, informative visualizations and is equipped with advanced capabilities like configurable metrics and a Live Tail view.
+For those seeking a professional solution to complex log monitoring, SolarWinds® Loggly® offers streamlined, informative visualizations and is equipped with advanced capabilities like configurable metrics.
 Interactive dashboards make it easy to adjust chart type, tweak reporting, and compare data over time.
 One particularly useful troubleshooting feature is “View Surrounding Events,” which enables administrators to drill down into the logs before and after a specific event to get a better understanding of how a problematic occurrence developed.

 Best of all, Loggly is cloud-based, so it requires no additional hardware or software and centralizes data from across the system.
 This makes it possible to monitor network health, follow app performance, identify suspicious activity, and proactively troubleshoot across the stack.
 Furthermore, it enables better IT crowdsourcing and teamwork—team members can share dashboards and manage editing permissions to facilitate collaborative log management.
 Learn more about Loggly on our product page today.